 - Double-crested Cormorant data: large numbers only with times

 - Notes on rare species or unusually high numbers

 - Notes on species that might be double counted by another party

 - Any other information you would like to add

 You can then share the trip report with Norm Budnitz, our compiler, at: email@example.com

 Click here for a guide with more information on using eBird for CBCs.

 Or submit forms as in the past:

-The following forms may be sent to Norm either by email: email@example.com (Excel format) or as hard copies (PDF format, note my new address on form).
+The following forms may be sent to Norm either by email: firstname.lastname@example.org (Excel format) or as hard copies (PDF format, note his new address on the form).
 Note that the count forms have been formatted to print out on letter-sized paper in landscape orientation:

 - Christmas Count checklist for electronic entry and submission as an Excel file